Inpatient Rehab in Long Island

 - Outpatient treatment program

-- Long-term drug and alcohol rehabilitation
+- Long-term drug and alcohol rehab

 Inpatient rehab is not directly offered by Long Island Interventions.
 However, we do recognize that this type of addiction treatment is often necessary and vital to one’s long-term recovery from substance abuse.
 If you or a loved one require any services that we do not offer, we would be glad to refer you to one of our trusted affiliate providers and treatment facilities.